 Turley, Dick (1987) A Summer of Fire.
 Rock & Gem Magazine, (July), p.
 48-50.

 Zeitner, June C. (1986) Precious Opal in the United States.
 Lapidary Journal Magazine, Vol 40 #3, p.
 42-48.

 United States Geological Survey (USGS) Minerals Yearbook 2004, Volume 2.
 Area Reports, Domestic, at page 30.4 under "Gemstones."
 CLICK LINK HERE.

 To read about Nevada's great minerals, I would highly recommend obtaining a copy of the NEVADA monograph by Lithographie LLC (2013) which includes a chapter on Nevada Turquoise and Opal.
+Click on the image of the book below to go to the Lithographie Website.
 This is a must have for any connoisseur of fine Nevada minerals: